AdobeDocs/experience-platform.en/help/sources/tutorials/api/on-demand-ingestion.md

 For information on how to successfully make calls to Platform APIs, see the guide on [getting started with Platform APIs](../../../landing/api-guide.md).

-## Create an ad hoc flow run for a table-based source
+## Create a flow run for a table-based source

-To create an ad hoc flow for a table-based source, make a POST request to the [!DNL Flow Service] API while providing the ID of the flow you want to create the run against, as well as values for start time, end time, and delta column.
+To create a flow for a table-based source, make a POST request to the [!DNL Flow Service] API while providing the ID of the flow you want to create the run against, as well as values for start time, end time, and delta column.

 >[!TIP]
 >